 And then there is Mary; she is a viewer.
 Mary likes to watch videos about animals.
 Today she would love to see something about shrews.

-How do you get Mary to see John’s video?
+And here’s the most interesting part: how do you get Mary to see John’s video?

-● On the main page of YouTube
+- On the main page of YouTube

-● In the videos recommended section for viewing
+- In the videos recommended section for viewing

 But John will need to work harder to get his videos included in recommended videos for Mary.
-As soon as the video appears in the recommended videos, YouTube will independently promote it to like-minded viewers such as Mary and John.
+As soon as the video appears in the suggested videos, YouTube will independently promote it to like-minded viewers such as Mary and John.

 In this article, we will describe the principles that will help to promote videos for you and John.

 Rule 1.
-You need to think like YouTube to Conquer YouTube
+You need to think like YouTube to conquer YouTube

 Rule 2.
-Optimization and Detection Factor
+Optimization and detection factor

-A video with the right title and icon is much more viable and appealing to the audience than one without these elements.
+A video with the right title and icon is more viable and appealing to the audience than one without these elements.

 That’s it.
 The icon has done its job – you clicked on the video.
 This is similar to how Russian roulette works: you still don’t know the content, what kind of sound is there, the quality of the filming, etc. But the icon drew you.
 And your viewer does precisely the same.

-Remember that you only have 1.5-2 seconds for a viewer to decide to either watch or not watch your video during a cursory review of the recommended video.
+Remember that you only have 1.5-2 seconds for a viewer to decide to watch or not watch your video during a cursory review of the recommended video.

 Let’s analyze this rule with a clear example.
-We can see how a well-chosen thumbnail helped a video gain 4.2 million views (in 31 days), with a CTR of 12.7%.
+We can see how a well-chosen thumbnail helped a video gain 4.2 million views (in 31 days) with a CTR of 12.7%.
 It turns out that every 7th viewer who watched this video chose it because of the icon.
 So don’t forget to look at the analytics!

 - Don’t overdo it with clickbait.